Sudam23/Sudam23/README.md

 ## Hii👋 I am @Sudam23
 ## 🔭 I’m currently working on
+    1. A Financial Economics related project named "Comparative Analysis of Asset Pricing Models: CAPM, APT, and Fama-French Factors".
-    1. A NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning and also "Image Generation using Gaussian Gan" using SPADE.
+    2. A NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning.
+I am really interested to collaborate with anyone interested and experienced in NLP related ideas to guide me in this project.
-    2. Distributed Machine Learning using H2O framework and Sparkling H2O framework.
-    3. "Vision-Guided Robotic Manipulation: A Computer Vision-Integrated Robotic Arm for Real-World Object Interaction" using Computer Vision with my friend Arnab Singha.

    I am interested in ML, DL, AI and Computer Vision and Distributed Computing.

 ## 🌱 I’m currently learning